First Time in Bangkok ? Here's What You Need to Know

 But don't book a hotel on Khaosan road unless you plan on partying all night, that street is loud.
-If you want something more quiet, look at the streets around but avoid Khaosan road itself.
+If you want something quieter, look at the streets around but avoid Khaosan road itself.

 You'll find tons of malls, restaurants, coffee shops, bars, shops... you can easily spend a few weeks there and only see the surface of it.

-Now regarding the budget, there's so many options in each area that it doesn't really matter what your budget is, you'll find options that fit in your budget in each area.
+Now regarding the budget, there are so many options in each area that it doesn't really matter what your budget is, you'll find options that fit in your budget in each area.

 Usually here's what I recommend :

-First, there's a few things that you need to know :
+First, there are a few things that you need to know :